cuvva/terms/privacy.md

 This means information which identifies you, or can be used with readily available information to identify you.
 We need personal information to see if we can cover you, to calculate the premium, and to help with any claims.
 So we'll collect anything we need via the app, our website and any other interactions you might have with us.
 You can find more detail on the information we ask for [here](https://github.com/cuvva/terms/blob/master/questions.md).

-We'll keep your personal information only for as long as we need to.
-If you've bought a policy with us, we need to keep your data for at least seven years.
-That's because you'll have purchased a regulated financial product, and because of possible future claims.

 ## Other information we collect

 We collect other information via the app, our website and other interactions you might have with us - to deliver the best service we can.
 All information we collect can be used to help us improve our service, for providing better customer support, and for calculating prices for your quotes.
 Calculating pricing requires automated decision-making and profiling.